rubrikinc/rubrik-extension-for-vcd/docs/user-guide/user-guide.md

 # User Guide

-This guide provides step by step instructions for performing and managing the vCloud Director.
+This guide provides step by step instructions for performing and managing the VMware Cloud Director.
 It is broken down into the following:

 * [Tenant Management](tenant-management/tenant-management.md)
 * [Rubrik Permissions and Organisations](rubrik-permissions/rubrik-permissions.md)